Choosing the Best Lubricant For Women

 We’re really glad you asked that question!
 Many women we’ve talked to don’t really get why you need lubrication for solo play.
 First, to answer your question, yes: If it’s safe for sex, it’s certainly safe for masturbation.
 But again, check the label if you intend to use it internally.

 The bigger question here may be, why use lube when you’re alone?
-For the same reasons you use it when you’re with a partner: it enhances your pleasure and protects delicate tissue, especially if you’re enjoying toys, vibrators, etc. It's common to apply personal lubricant for dryness, and it’s also a great way to discover how much you need, how best to apply it, etc., so you can feel confident when there’s someone there with you – and what’s sexier than that?
+For the same reasons you use it when you’re with a partner: it enhances your pleasure and protects delicate tissue, especially if you’re enjoying sex toys like the Lioness vibrator, etc. It's common to apply personal lubricant for feminine dryness, and it’s also a great way to discover how much you need, how best to apply it, etc., so you can feel confident when there’s someone there with you – and what’s sexier than that?

 As with any other intimate activity, your purpose (yes, you can have more than one) may help you determine the best feminine lubricant to use.
 If you want to rejuvenate vaginal tissue with some healthy vibration, for example, you may want a silicone-based lubricant that lasts longer.